SALP Chapter 4

 "Vigo!
 Did you already finish lunch?"

-Yes, most of all because cute Vigo was there...
+Yes, and most of all because lovely Vigo was there...

 "Yeah.
-I brought berry pie for a snack too.
+I brought wild strawberry pie for a snack too.
 My mom made it this morning."

-Vigo was a boy of the same age who lived next door to Lanthe.
-He was short with slightly upturned eyes that looked like a kitten's, which was very cute.
-His black curly hair that showed chocolate tints in sunlight was also pretty.
+Vigo was a boy the same age as Lanthe who lived next door.
+He was short with slightly upturned eyes like a kitten—very cute.
+His black curly hair that showed chocolate tones in sunlight was pretty too.

-His eyes were the same purple color as other Raphlishians, but the black curly hair was his alone.
-She only learned much later that he was a child someone had secretly abandoned at the village entrance.
+His eyes were the same violet as any Raphlish, but the black hair was his alone.
+Only much later did she learn he'd been a child secretly abandoned at the village entrance.

-"Vigo's family's pie is really delicious!
-I want to eat it every day!"
+"Vigo's house's pie is really delicious!
+I want to eat it every single day!"

-"I'll bring it to you every day.
+"I'll bring it every day.
 Let's eat together."

 Lanthe and Vigo were together every day.

 "L-Lanthe.
-It's dangerous if we go down the hill too fast."
+Going down the hill too fast is dangerous."

 "My sled is faster than a reindeer!
-Whoooosh!"
+Swooosh!"

-"No, these kids climbed the mountain again?
-Auntie told you little ones not to climb the mountain!
-What if wolves bite you!"
+"No, you brats came up the mountain again?
+Auntie told you kids not to come up the mountain!
+What if wolves carry you off!"

 "Big trouble!
 An ugly witch appeared!"